glendasp/weather/README.md

 You will probably want to do this inside a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 ```
-$ virtualenv -p python3 venv
-$ . venv/bin/activate
-$ pip install git+git://github.com/masonelmore/weather.git@mason-standalone
+pip install git+git://github.com/masonelmore/weather.git
 ```

 ### API key
-You will need to sign up for an account at [OpenWeatherMap](http://openweathermap.org/) to get your API key.  weather looks for the key in the following order:
+Sign up for an account at [OpenWeatherMap](http://openweathermap.org/) to get an API key.  weather will look for your key in these locations:
 * the `--api-key` command line option
 * an environment variable named `OWM_API_KEY`
 * a "configuration" file

-Configuration file location:
   * Windows: `%LocalAppData%\weather-py\owm_key`
   * Linux/Mac: `~/.config/weather-py/owm_key`

-Put the key in that file with nothing else.

 ## Usage
 ```